Light induced magnetization in d-wave superconductors: Perturbative solution of the Eilenberger equation

 We show the frequency dependence of the function $\zeta_\omega$ in Fig. \ref{Fig-zetaw} for both $s$-wave and $d$-wave pairings.
 We observe that this function exhibits strong frequency dependence for $\omega\sim\Delta$ while it becomes weakly dependent on frequency for $\omega\gg\Delta$.
-Notably, in the case of a $d$-wave superconductor this functions remains positive for broad range of frequencies, while in the $s$-wave case it changes sign twice when $\omega\sim\Delta$.
+Notably, in the case of a $d$-wave superconductor the real part of $\zeta_\omega$ nearly vanishes over a broad range of frequencies, reflecting the cancellation between the nodal and antinodal regions of the Fermi surface, while in the $s$-wave case it changes sign when $\omega\sim\Delta$.
+The imaginary part of $\zeta_\omega$ has a pronounced signature at the pair-breaking threshold: $\omega=2\Delta$ in the $s$-wave case and $\omega=2\sqrt{2}\Delta$, set by the maximal gap, for $d$-wave pairing — frequencies coinciding with the Schmid–Higgs scale \cite{Kazi2026}.
+As we will see below these features are beyond phenomenological type of treatments \cite{Mironov2021-IFESC} and become important in the analysis of the frequency dependence of the induced orbital magnetization.